 Investing also has the unique characteristic, that increased activity and growing knowledge usually lead to deteriorating returns before superior performance is reached over time – if that ever happens.
 The misguided idea, that more activity equals higher returns, stems from the observation that this is true with most other financial activities and business ventures – the harder you work, the more you earn.
 It is rather astonishing just how much worse investment returns are likely to get by being actively involved – even with some knowledge.

-The reason that a little bit of effort is unlikely to improve results are the strong behavioral biases ingrained in all of us – our mental makeup is very unsuited to investing and overcoming this tendency takes a lot of hard work.
+The reasons, that a little bit of effort is unlikely to improve results, are the strong behavioral biases ingrained in all of us – our mental makeup is very unsuited to investing and overcoming this tendency takes a lot of hard work.

 Even regularly checking your investment account will have that effect by introducing harmful behavior.
 Simply staying tuned into the investment world (which is very hard to avoid) will likely cause investors to increase risk at market tops and sell in panic at market bottoms, rather than simply holding and continue to dollar-cost average over time.
 This type of instinctive market timing causes distinct underperformance.
 And things are only likely to get worse with increased trading activity.